CodeforSouth/HackNight-GuideBook/README.md

-What do you do when you find yourself at Civic Hack Night and they are no core members around?
+What do you do when you find yourself at Civic Hack Night and there are no core members around?

 You follow these simple steps to a succesful hack night.